MicrosoftDocs/cpp-docs/docs/preprocessor/hash-define-directive-c-cpp.md

 **Microsoft Specific**

 Microsoft C/C++ lets you redefine a macro if the new definition is syntactically identical to the original definition.
 In other words, the two definitions can have different parameter names.
-This behavior differs from [!INCLUDE[vcpransi](../atl-mfc-shared/reference/includes/vcpransi_md.md)] C, which requires that the two definitions be lexically identical.
+This behavior differs from ANSI C, which requires that the two definitions be lexically identical.

-For example, the following two macros are identical except for the parameter names. [!INCLUDE[vcpransi](../atl-mfc-shared/reference/includes/vcpransi_md.md)] C does not allow such a redefinition, but Microsoft C/C++ compiles it without error.
+For example, the following two macros are identical except for the parameter names.
+ANSI C does not allow such a redefinition, but Microsoft C/C++ compiles it without error.

 ```
 #define multiply( f1, f2 ) ( f1 * f2 )